 - Type verification is an essential part of using the Myers-Briggs® assessment tool in a professional capacity.
 The certification program considers it unethical to use the instrument without a debrief with each client, either individually or as a group.
-The Personality Puzzle is the ideal resource to do this. - These coaching cards can also be used very successfully to identify best-fit Type without first using a questionnaire.
-I have found that when working with not-for-profit organisations this has been very helpful as they can get the benefit of the theory without the expense of the assessment. - Chapter One contains guidelines on how to use the cards sets to help verify best-fit. - The whole type descriptions included in this product are concise and accurate.
-If a client is unsure of their type it is a simple process to read both descriptions and discuss which one suits best.
+The Personality Puzzle is the ideal resource to do this. - The whole Type descriptions included in this product are concise and accurate.
+If a client is unsure of their Type it is a simple process to read both descriptions and discuss which one suits best.
 Accurate assessment of type is essential for further discussion on personal development and individual performance.